OttieOtter

 72 oz.
 Steak Challenge

-In addition to the restaurant, the Big Texan Steak Ranch had a nice gift shop, a bar, and even an electronic shooting gallery; in the spirit of Halloween, it was stocked with zombies, ghouls, skeletons, and ghosts to shoot at.
-We also sampled ales from their Big Texan Brewery - the Palo Duro Pale Ale, the Texas Red Amber Ale, and their seasonal Oktoberfest.
+In addition to the restaurant, the Big Texan Steak Ranch had a gift shop, a bar, and even an electronic shooting gallery; in the spirit of Halloween, it was stocked with zombies, ghouls, skeletons, and ghosts to shoot at.
+We also sampled ales from their Big Texan Brewery: the Palo Duro Pale Ale, the Texas Red Amber Ale, and their seasonal Oktoberfest.
 All three were quite excellent!

 Sunday

-At Dumas, we gassed up and proceeded north on 87 towards Dalhart, through flat grassland plains, fields of cotton and grain, and large cattle ranches, to the town of Texline and out of Texas.
+At Dumas, we gassed up and proceeded north on 87 toward Dalhart, through flat grassland plains, fields of cotton and grain, and large cattle ranches, to the town of Texline and out of Texas.

 Welcome to New Mexico